Mental Health

 Here’s My Strength

 I became a yoga teacher after I got sober.
 New-found clarity and a reignited love for the practice pushed me to share it with others.
-I wanted to tell people how amazing it was, how much stronger and more capable I felt.
-How yoga philosophy was so close to AA’s twelve steps.
+I wanted to tell people how amazing it was, how much stronger and more capable I felt, and how yoga philosophy was so close to AA’s twelve steps.

 But, as with all things, it came to an end because it evolved into a job.